 Quiet periods at tills and counters can be hard to avoid, and they can have a significant impact on your overall efficiency.

-Travelodge also had an issue with quiet periods.
+A leading hotel chain also had an issue with quiet periods.
 They wanted to investigate whether there was a way to reduce downtime on reception, when no customers were waiting.
-We discovered that teams in different locations had developed their own methods for filling that time, from finding small jobs they could complete in situ to spending short periods away from the front desk.
+We discovered that teams in different locations had developed their own methods for filling that time, from finding small jobs they could complete in situ, to spending short periods away from the front desk.
 Our data gave HQ the information they needed to trial different approaches and inform their customer strategy.

 Convertible prams.
 Car seats.
 Furniture.
 All big-ticket items that sell better when you’ve got colleagues engaging with customers and guiding them through their purchases.
-Our efficiency studies for both Mothercare and B&M revealed there weren’t always enough of their people out on the shop floor to drive high-value sales.
+Our efficiency studies for the UK discounter revealed there weren’t always enough of their people out on the shop floor to drive high-value sales.

 As part of a study for a major department store, we found that admin tasks were blocking managers from spending time on the shop floor, and recognised that introducing tablets and technology could prevent them from being tied to the back office.
 We also uncovered data that indicated more time spent on sales meetings and updates didn’t necessarily translate to better store performance.

-At Costa Coffee, we showed that more consistent use of mobiles and iPads could offer a slicker method of keeping colleagues up to date on new offers.
+At a coffee shop chain, we showed that more consistent use of mobiles and iPads could offer a slicker method of keeping colleagues up to date on new offers.
 While at Vodafone, our insights helped them take a new approach to staff planning, reducing back-office time by around 12.5%.

-Plumbing supply company Primaflow originally brought us to their warehouse to investigate variations in efficiency between night and day shifts.
+A plumbing supply company originally brought us to their warehouse to investigate variations in efficiency between night and day shifts.
 As well as uncovering differences and making recommendations around staff planning – ensuring people with the right skills were working at the right time of day – we made an important observation that affected all shifts.

-The layout of the warehouse wasn’t as efficient as it could be, so forklift trucks used for picking products were empty for long periods of time as they travelled between aisles.
+The layout of the warehouse wasn’t as efficient as it could be – so forklift trucks, used for picking products, were empty for long periods of time as they travelled between aisles.
 Just as walking long distances from a shelf to a refilling trolley wastes precious time in a store setting, it meant a crucial process was costing Primaflow many more minutes than it needed to.
-We recommended adjusting the layout – a long-term undertaking – or trialling faster, more nimble trucks, and gave them the data they need to predict their return on investment.
+We recommended adjusting the layout – a long-term undertaking – or trialling faster, more nimble trucks, and gave them the data they needed to predict their return on investment.

 Efficiency improvements can directly benefit your budget.
-In eight years, we’ve helped 39 brands make £99m+ of savings.
+In eight years, we have helped 55 brands make more than £109m worth of savings.
 Recently, we identified £14m worth of savings for a single retailer, mostly through tightening up their processes, reducing non-effective time and updating technology and equipment.